rc-9/Beer_Hops_Analysis/README.md

 This makes for an exciting and delicious reason to explore what flavor and aroma a hop can offer on its own, or together with other hops to bring waves and layers of flavor and aromas.

 The purpose of this project is to build a processed dataset to explore some definitive hop characteristics, draw initial insights into geographical relationships between hops, and lay the groundwork for further model-building in future studies.
-The first step was to compile a comprehensive dataset that consists of these characteristics, consisting of both numeric brew values, as well as an aroma profile for each hop.
+The first step was to compile a comprehensive dataset that consists of these characteristics, with both numeric brew values, as well as an aroma profile for each hop.
 This was achieved through scraping BeerMaverick's database of a diverse set of 300+ hops from around the world.
 This raw data was thoroughly processed for exploratory studies, and feature-engineered to create insightful visualizations & prepare for initial model-building.
-Using a supervised extreme-gradient boosting algorithm, this preliminary model was built for a deeper look into classification techniques for beer hops.
+Using a supervised tree-based ensemble methods (XG-Boost & Random Forest), these preliminary models were built for a deeper look into classification techniques of beer hops.

 <p align="right">(<a href="#top">back to top</a>)</p>